Dr Petros Karatsareas

 About me

-I am Senior Lecturer in English Language and Linguistics, Fellow of the Higher Education Academy, and Course Leader of the English Language and Linguistics MA and the English Language and Literature MA.
-I hold a Ptychion (equivalent to BA Hons) in Greek Philology from the National and Kapodistrian University of Athens (2006), an M.Phil. in Linguistics from the University of Cambridge (2007), and a Ph.D. in Linguistics also from the University of Cambridge (2011).
+I am a Reader in Multilingualism and Language Contact, a Fellow of the Higher Education Academy, and the Course Leader for the English Language and Linguistics MA and the English Language and Literature MA.
+I hold a Ptychion (equivalent to a BA Hons) in Greek Philology from the National and Kapodistrian University of Athens (2006), an M.Phil. in Linguistics from the University of Cambridge (2007), and a Ph.D. in Linguistics from the University of Cambridge (2011).

-I am Co-Director of the London branch of the Bilingualism Matters network.
-In the past, I have served as Co-Convenor of the Special Interest Group on Multilingualism within the British Association for Applied Linguistics, Co-Director of the Cyprus Centre at Westminster, and Trustee of the National Resource Centre for Supplementary Education.
+Currently, I serve as Co-Director of the London branch of the Bilingualism Matters network.
+Previously, I was Co-Convenor of the Special Interest Group on Multilingualism within the British Association for Applied Linguistics, Co-Director of the Cyprus Centre at Westminster, and a Trustee of the National Resource Centre for Supplementary Education.

 Teaching

-I am the Module Leader for two undergraduate modules, Discourse Across Time and Language Contact and Change.
-I also give lectures and seminars in a range of modules at both undergraduate and postgraduate level:
+I am the Module Leader for one undergraduate module, Language Contact and Change, and one postgraduate module, English Worldwide.
+I also deliver seminars across various undergraduate and postgraduate modules:

 • Exploring Language